Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Introduction

-The dominant way of growing neural network size has so far been to scale up: deploy more powerful computational accelerators in specialized tightly interconnected clusters.
-However, this approach will only work up to a point.
-Models such as T-NLG and Megatron-LM were already trained on a DGX SuperPOD --- a supercomputer with hundreds of Tesla V100 GPUs spread over tens of servers\footnote{Configuration of SuperPOD simlar to the one used for Megatron-LM is currently available for \$25M, give or take \$5M depending on circumstances.}.
 Even today, the need for costly hardware weighs heavily on the research community.
 Most researchers cannot contribute to the development of large neural networks because conducting the necessary experiments would be too expensive for them.
 If we continue to increase the model size by scaling up, eventually the only labs that can conduct competitive research will be those with massive budgets.

 However, there is another solution: to scale out.
-Instead of using a supercomputer, a researcher could crowdsource the computation from volunteers with regular PCs.
+Instead of using a supercomputer, researchers could crowdsource the computation from volunteers with regular PCs.
 This paradigm is known as volunteer computing and was successfully applied to solve problems in biology \cite{larson_crowd}, high energy physics \cite{adam2015atlas} and other subject areas.
-While a single volunteer PC may be slow and unreliable, the combined floating-point performance of such projects rivals and often exceeds that of largest supercomputers \cite{gross_folding}.
+While a single volunteer PC may be slow and unreliable, the combined floating-point performance of such projects is on par with largest supercomputers \cite{gross_folding}.

-The main challenge with volunteer computing is how to efficiently utilize all that power.
-Unlike server pods, consumer-grade PCs communicate over the Internet, which is way slower, especially in terms of latency.
-Consumer-grade PCs are also more prone to failures as they lack many reliability features of their server-grade counterparts.
+The main challenge of volunteer computing is how to utilize this performance.
+Unlike server pods, consumer-grade PCs communicate over the Internet, which is significantly slower, especially in terms of latency.
+They are also more prone to failures as they lack many reliability features of their server-grade counterparts.
 Therefore, volunteer computing was traditionally used for tasks that have high computation to communication ratio and can recover from individual node failures.

-Unfortunately, training neural networks is not one of those tasks.
-The existing paradigms of distributed training require nodes to continuously transfer large amounts of intermediate results between servers \cite{Dettmers20158BitAF,Sun2019OptimizingNP}, making them unsuitable for volunteer computing.
+Unfortunately, existing paradigms of distributed training require nodes to continuously transfer large amounts of intermediate data \cite{Dettmers20158BitAF,Sun2019OptimizingNP}, making them unsuitable for volunteer computing.
 In this work, we take a different approach.
 Instead of adopting the existing distributed training strategies, we identify the advantages of volunteer computing and design a new strategy that capitalizes on them.